dss-extensions/DSS-Python/README.md

 =======
 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:

-- More and better documentation
+- More and better documentation (watch https://github.com/dss-extensions/dss-extensions)
 - Plotting and reports integrated in Python.
+Several of the plot types optionally available in DSS Python 0.12.0, buta few are missing.
+Reports and advanced integration are planned for a future feature.

 Expect news about these items by version 0.13.